Skip to content

 Keep callbacks self-contained

 Upstream globe.gl shapes (such as the hex-bin aggregate) can change between versions.
 Prefer arg.get("key", default) over direct indexing so a missing key degrades gracefully.
-See the hex bin callback I/O table for the exact argument shapes.
+See the hex bin callback I/O table for the exact hexbin / point dict shapes.